playpen1313/test/readme.md

-initialize a git "something" -- git init
+create a git repo -- git init

 set a path to push updates to -- git remote add origin git@github".com/-playpen1313"(whatever the file name to the ssh key is)/"test"(repository).git